StefansCode/i3/README.md

 - use 'xev | grep keycode' to get the keycode for binding the fn keys

 # TODO
-- Check if sound works via HDMI and if lockscreen starts when whatching something
+- Check if sound works via HDMI
-- Add Key combination for opening VScode, firefox and nautilus and all together
+- add toggle lockscreen

+- add toggle for gap size

+- use polybar
-- Add buttons for these programms in the i3bars
+- Add buttons for some programms in the i3bars
 - Add the currently open windows to the workspaces in the i3bar
 - add volume and bluetooth to i3bar